-Physical Risk - Moderate
+Physical Risk - Moderate increasing to high

 Similar to the 1.5 degree scenario: Each year across the globe, different regions are affected by extreme weather events that result in destruction of property, flood damage, and disruption to transport and industry.
 Sea level rises impact coastal areas with more severe storm damage.
 In other areas, extreme heat waves, drought and water shortages cause modest disruption to regular economic activity.
 The effects are felt by both business and consumers.
 Both developed and developing countries experience prolonged droughts and changing rainfall patterns which disrupt crop yield and livestock production in some years impacting crop yields leading to food shortages and temporary price spikes in essential commodities and inflation.
-Insurance losses mount.
+Insurance losses mount and insurance is increasingly withdrawn from multiple areas leading to falls in property values and wealth.
 Portfolio effects are felt through the impacts on the physical locations and supply chains of businesses and consumer demand.

-The growing frequency and intensity of extreme weather gradually pushes climate focus up government agendas.
+The growing frequency and intensity through the decade of extreme weather gradually pushes climate focus up government agendas.
 However, the mitigating effects of climate adaptation measures are more limited.
-Limited investment in infrastructure driven by budget constraints and the slow rollout of such measures mean greater losses are absorbed by portfolio exposures and certain areas become uninsurable.
+Limited investment in infrastructure driven by budget constraints and the slow rollout of such measures mean greater losses are absorbed by portfolio exposures.
+State governments increasingly take on the role of insurer of last resort as areas become uninsurable pushing up credit risks..